 All short-term rental accommodation dwellings must register to show they meet added fire and safety standards.

-Read more about short-term rental accommodation policy.
+Read more about the policy at short-term rental accommodation.

 Affordable housing means housing for very low income households, low income households or moderate income households, being such households as are prescribed by the regulations or as are provided for in an environmental planning instrument.